chloealbright/DevHiveMind/Testing/Test Cases.md

 These refined guidelines aim to optimize the effectiveness and efficiency of test cases, promoting comprehensive testing while aligning with real-world usage patterns.

-# Test Case Considerations
+# Types of Cases

 ###  Normal Case:
    - Evaluate correctness for typical inputs and anticipate potential issues.
    - Example: Consider sorting algorithms and potential failure on arrays with an odd number of elements due to partitioning.
 Include such scenarios in your test case.
+#### Test Case
+- A test case is a specific set of conditions or inputs used to test a particular aspect or functionality of a system or software.
+Test cases are designed to verify that the system behaves correctly under various conditions

 #### Base Case
    - Marks the conclusion of recursion.
-#### Input Check
-   - Input check refers to the process of validating and ensuring that the data provided as input to a system or program meets certain criteria or constraints.
-This helps prevent errors, enhance security, and ensure that the system functions as intended.
-Input checks typically involve verifying data types, range limits, and format adherence to ensure the reliability and safety of the software.
-#### Sanity Check
-   - Evaluates whether a given scenario makes logical sense.
-   - Example: Verifying the appropriateness of operations like sqrt(-1) and log(-1) in an application outputting only integers.

 ### Extremes:
    - Explore scenarios with:
      - Empty arrays or missing parameters.